 Cebu is relatively safe and is comparable to the Mombasa of yesteryear.
 Petty crimes like pickpocketing are also rare though not totally non-existent.
 I did my usual evening walks every day without any incident.

-The city has beautiful beaches and for those with an interest in marine life and nature trails, there is quite a variety of things choose from.
-From walks at the scenic Chocolate Hills, to bathing in the beaches of Logon beach Malapascua.
-It also has some beautiful historic sites such as the Capitol Hill (venue of GV Summit), Magellan’s Cross among others.
+The city has beautiful beaches and for those with an interest in marine life and nature trails, there is quite a variety of things to choose from.
+From walks at the scenic Chocolate Hills to bathing in the beaches of Logon beach Malapascua.
+It also has some beautiful historic sites such as Capitol Hill (venue of GV Summit), Magellan’s Cross among others.

 Eating Out: Filipinos love their meat and have a certain fascination for pork.
 I sampled mostly red and white meats; from beef to pork and chicken.
 Local dishes include tapa – cured beef; abodo – chicken or beef in some garlic and soy sauce; hamonado – pork in some pineapple sauce (almost like Hawaiian pizza but richer servings…) among others.

 As far as seafood goes, I chose to play safe lest I pick reactions or trigger any allergies.
 But for all you seafood lovers, the sushi and octopus stew as well as other delicacies are in plenty.
 Interestingly I managed to sample a Chinese eatery which was quite busy in one of the many malls.
 The meals prices ranged from PHP150 to PHP450 on the higher end for a single meal (and therefore PHP300-900 for a double).